tejaswini-mr/Tejaswini-M-R-/differential amplifier.md

 ![Screenshot 2025-03-02 211850](https://github.com/user-attachments/assets/93da95c8-e713-41e4-9a84-5bfd8340b150)

-Procedure : Make the circuit connection as given above. connect the resister at the source terminal of both mosfet now calculate the value of Iss as power and vdd is given and calculate the Id1 and Id2 now calculate the Rss and Rd

 Now to get the desired values of output voltage and current we have to vary the width and length of both the mosfet we got Length=180nm and width=1.810um